bolsinga/itunes_json/README.md

 - `replace-album-title` - Replace album title for a track.
 - `replace-song-title` - Replace song title for a track.
 - `replace-year` - Replace year for a track.
+- `replace-track-number` - Replace track number for a track.

 ### repair
 This will repair a git repository with listening history, given a file created with the patch tool.
 It has all the same options as the patch tool, found above.
 It has one additional option, listed below.